🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 Truth be told, this whole thing might feel like an awkward conversation to have.
 And that’s normal.
 But you’re going to have to lean into that uncomfortable feeling and have clear communication here.
 Getting feedback from managers can make a difference in how engaged an employee is.
 Gallup found that employees who get meaningful feedback are four times more likely to be engaged.1

 Try to be as specific and detailed as you can be.
-Remember, you want to help your employees make positive changes to improve their attendance, which requires being a straight talker.
+Remember, you want to help your employees make positive changes to improve their attendance records, which requires being a straight talker.

 This is where having a solid employee attendance improvement plan template will come in handy.
 Having something jotted down in black and white (either paper or electronic PDF) will make sure that everything is documented clearly.